Certificate Course on

 COURSE DURATION AND TIMES

-The course commences on 3rd December and ends on 18th December 2021.
-The sessions will be held on Fridays and Saturdays, with two consecutive sessions on each day with a 20 minute break in between.
+The course commences on 8 July and ends on 29 July 2023.
+The sessions will be held on Saturdays and Sundays, with two consecutive sessions on each day with a 20 minute break in between.
 We advise the participants to take this schedule in consideration while applying.

 FAQ's